There’s a place where your grief is entirely welcome – and you won’t hear a single platitude.

 The 30 day Writing Your Grief course is available for $165.

 Access matters.
 We give several scholarship spots per session to those who can’t afford the course costs.
-We receive far more requests than we can accomodate, which means we turn a LOT of people away.
+We receive far more requests than we can accommodate, which means we turn a LOT of people away.
 If you’re able, we’d love to have your help!
 You can make a donation in any amount, either for WYG scholarships, or to help Sounds True and Megan donate copies of the book to communities in need.
 Just make a note on the receipt when you make your donation.
 Click this button to help those struggling get the help they need:

 Note: sometimes course emails land in your promotions, “all mail,” or junk mail folders.
 Please check all those tabs if you haven’t heard from us, and check this page for common tech solutions.